bigjosh/Move38-Arduino-Platform/bootloader/Bootloader.md

 The bootloader sets `IVSEL`, which activates the bootloader's ISR table rather than the one at the bottom of flash memory where the active game will live.
 This is important so that the bootloader can use these interrupts while programming a new game into the active area.
 Note that once an active game is loaded and started, then that game could potentially clear the `IVSEL` bit again to take over interrupts if it wants to.
 Currently games do this so they are self-contained, but soon hopefully most games will want to leave the bootloader ISRs in place to save space.
 A game could also potentially take over only some of the ISRs by setting the vectors it wants to replace in the lower ISR table and using jumps up to the ones in the bootloader for the others, and then clearing `IVSEL`.

-At bootup, bootloader the blink copies the built-in game into the active area and then jumps to it.
+At reset, the bootloader copies the built-in game into the active area and then jumps to it.
 This gives an escape hatch so that reseting or pulling the battery on a blink always results in a good active image.
 Otherwise a downloaded active image could disable the bootloader's ability to run and lock it self in.

 ## Software IPC between bootloader and game